Cowboys RB Ezekiel Elliott Admits to Being ‘Faded’ on Livestream [WATCH]

-Ezekiel Elliott probably should expect a “random” NFL drug test to arrive in the near future.

-In a hot-mic moment during a recent Twitch livestream, the Dallas Cowboys‘ star running back let slip to more than 36,000 followers on the gaming platform that he was “faded” — popular slang for “high.”
+In a hot-mic moment during a recent Twitch livestream, Dallas Cowboys‘ star running back Ezekiel Elliott let slip to more than 36,000 followers on the gaming platform that he was “faded.”

 “Bro, I’m lowkey faded,” he can be heard saying to another gamer, realizing his broadcast was still live.
 “Oh, no, I didn’t even end my stream yet.”